mulbc/fritzdocsis/Readme.md

 This exporter will be available on Port 2112.

+An example scrape of the exporter with [all the exported metrics is available here](https://github.com/mulbc/fritzdocsis/raw/master/doc-assets/example-scrape.txt)

 ## Looking at the data from Grafana

 I have created a very simple Grafana dashboard that will show the error rate and Mean Squared Error (MSE) as well as the channel power level over time.